mjpritchard/test-decap-help/content/docs/interactive-computing/jasmin-notebook-service-with-gpus.md

 The service is available to all JASMIN users that have been granted access to the ORCHID (GPU) cluster.
 Existing JASMIN users can [apply here](https://accounts.jasmin.ac.uk/services/additional_services/orchid/).

+## Starting a Notebook Server with GPUs

+In order to start a Notebook Server with GPUs enabled, go to the initial start page and click on the "Launch Server" button:

+{{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-server-start-page.png" caption="Notebook server start page" >}}

+Then select the "GPU" option and click "Start":

+{{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-server-select-gpu.png" caption="Selecting the GPU notebook server" >}}

 ## Which packages are available by default?